 - Wolfe (F2P/P2P)

 He’s a good hero when solo attacking other settlements.
-Not so great for other PvP activities.
-Can be obtained via Legendary vouchers event or purchased via daily deals.
+Not so great for other PvP activities in case you’ve decided to buy Ray&Rolex.
+Can be obtained via Value Vouchers event or purchased via daily deals.

 - Trish (F2P/P2P)